When it comes to cannabis packaging, your green may not be as ‘green’ as you originally thought.

 This means that there is a lot of single use plastic produced.
-And not only that but as we’ll detail below recycling in the cannabis industry has its own unique barriers.
+This is obviously not a unique problem in the modern world but as we’ll detail below recycling in the cannabis industry has its own unique barriers.
 But fear not for the environment, there are many innovative solutions to these negative environmental impacts.

 The challenge with recycling in the cannabis industry